elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

 PolicyKit has gone through a lot of changes and is now called PolKit.
 From the same wiki page:

 > In the development of PolicyKit, major changes were introduced around version 0.92.
-In order to make the distinction clear between the way the old and the new versions worked, the new ones are referred to as &#8216;polkit&#8217; rather than PolicyKit.
+In order to make the distinction clear between the way the old and the new versions worked, the new ones are referred to as 'polkit' rather than PolicyKit.
 Searching for PolicyKit on the web will mostly point to outdated documentation and lead to confusion and frustration.
 The main distinction between PolicyKit and polkit is the abandonment of single-file configuration in favour of directory-based configuration, i.e. there is no PolicyKit.conf.

 From <a href="http://www.freedesktop.org/software/polkit/docs/latest/polkit.8.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.freedesktop.org/software/polkit/docs/latest/polkit.8.html']);">this</a> freedesktop page, here is a good architecture of PolKit: